educational-technology-collective/jupyterlab-telemetry-router/README.md

 By editing the configuration file, users could define exporters easily without touching the code.
 Users could use multiple exporters at the same time.

-The telemetry-router extension provides 3 types of default exporters, `console` exporter, `file` exporter and `remote` exporter.
+The jupyterlab-telemetry-router extension provides 3 types of default exporters, `console` exporter, `file` exporter and `remote` exporter.

 `console` exporter logs data in the console.